Johjo/blog-collectif-ytreza/content/posts/mob-programming.md

 But did it really ?

-## Why do we choose mob programming ?
+## Why mob programming over anything else ?

-Instead of coming up with a list of all the reasons why we choose mob programming, let's dig into few common situations you might also have encountered in the past.
+Instead of coming up with a list of all the reasons why we chose mob programming, let's dig into few common situations you might also have encountered in the past.

 ### 🌈🦄 Unicorns 🦄🌈

 > **Jonathan**: Seriously, this is nuts.
 >
 > **Dimitri**: ?